A report from 'Inside', an Artangel project staged in the Reading prison that once held Oscar Wilde

 Like sermons, the readings all took place on Sundays, in the prison’s former chapel.
 The stage is a work by Jean Michel Pancin, comprising a concrete plinth the same dimensions as Wilde’s Reading cell, upon which the cell’s original door (preserved in the Galleries of Justice Museum in Nottingham) is mounted and spotlighted, like a famous relic (oddly, little fuss is made of the cell itself in C Wing, which is empty of art and unlabelled).
 The air of religiosity is fitting for De Profundis.
 In it, Wilde fondly describes reading the Gospels as ‘a delightful way of opening the day’, and often identifies with Christ, ‘whose place is with the poets’.
 As Christ ‘regarded sin and suffering as being in themselves beautiful holy things and modes of perfection’, he is central to the work’s act of intensely ambivalent self-appraisal.
 ‘I will not say that prison is the best thing that could have happened to me’, Wilde writes, but in some perverse sense, it was: ‘just as Christ’s great achievement,’ he says, quoting Renan, was ‘being loved after his death.’
 Prison made Wilde a different figure – tragic, complex, noble – and a different writer to the one he was before; as writer Colm Tóibín (another of the Artangel readers) noted in a 2013 essay, it was only through this experience that Wilde moved ‘from ‘being [a] writer of the 1890s to becoming our contemporary’.

-Half in love with his own redemption, the Wilde of De Profundis is no prison activist.
+Yet, how contemporary?
+Half in love with his own redemption, the Wilde of De Profundis is no anti-prison activist.
 If he observes, starkly, that the separate system ‘is absolutely and entirely wrong’, it is only to note soon afterwards the hope that: ‘there is nothing in the world so wrong but that the spirit of humanity […] may make it, if not right, at least possible to be borne without too much bitterness of heart.’

 Wilde said he ‘would give anything to be able to alter’ the prison system.
 Upon release, he did write two more letters, shorter ones, to The Daily Chronicle, attempting to draw public opinion toward reform.
-No talk of bitter herbs here, or secret valleys, or turning evil to good, but ‘the most horrible and revolting shrieks, or rather howls, as if an animal were being unskilfully slaughtered’, which indicate an insane prisoner is being flogged.
+No poetic talk here of bitter herbs or turning evil to good, but ‘the most horrible and revolting shrieks, or rather howls, as if an animal were being unskilfully slaughtered’, which indicate an insane prisoner is being flogged.
 How different might the experience of visiting the prison been, if guests read from one of these letters?